jameselliothart/resume/JamesHartResume.md

   </span>
 </p>

-- Designed and developed scalable and resilient microservice-based systems for commodities market data management contributing to continual, iterative improvements for multiple trading desks
+- Architect and develop scalable and resilient microservice-based systems for commodities market data management contributing to continual, iterative improvements for multiple trading desks
-- Executed software solutions for curve marking features that eliminated dependency on spreadsheets, improving data integrity and user efficiency
+- Report on feature development process statuses and developments for curve marking features that eliminate dependency on spreadsheets, improving data integrity and user efficiency
-- Performed technical troubleshooting for and led the successful transition of key trading desks from spreadsheets to a robust price curve marking application, resulting in increased efficiency and data accuracy
+- Offer advanced technical support to key trading desk stakeholders for their successful transition to a robust price curve marking application, resulting in increased efficiency and data accuracy
-- Developed visualizations and reporting for real-time data tracking through downstream systems, increasing transparency in service of continuous improvement of the curve marking application
+- Develop visualizations and reporting for real-time data tracking through downstream systems, increasing transparency in service of continuous improvement of the curve marking application
-- Created secure code for same-day curve initialization, allowing synchronous downstream system use and eliminating the need for overnight processing
+- Create secure code for same-day curve initialization, allowing synchronous downstream system use and eliminating the need for overnight processing
-- Mentored junior team members in best practices for modern software engineering, fostering a collaborative and innovative team culture
+- Mentor and guide junior developers in best practices for modern software engineering, fostering a culture of continuous learning and improvement
 - **Tools**: Python (Quartz), React/Redux, AMPS Messaging, BofA NoSQL DB, ITRS, Bitbucket, Jenkins

 <div class="job-title">Software Engineer II</div>